faizshaikh0207/ineuron_industryready/README.md

-## This is the git tutorials by Krish
+## This is the amazing git tutorials by Krish

 ##Today I finally got the github command

 This is the developer1 branch

+These changes are from developer2